Langental 1, 67817 Imsbach.

 The Weiße Grube (White Pit) is a mine which can be visited without a guided tour, but it is closed and only accessible during opening hours.
 Paved paths lead through tunnels of the old mine, the pits and short galleries are mainly lit by daylight.
 Electric lights are installed in the darker areas, but we recommend bringing a torch.
 In the 18th century under the Wartenbergs, the mine was called Graf Friedrich, and in Habsburg times it was renamed Josephi-Grube.
 This was a reference to Emperor Joseph II, the sovereign of the county of Falkenstein.
 It was not until the 19th and 20th centuries that the current name became established.
 The Weiße Grube is one of the oldest mines in the area; it may have been active as early as Roman times.
 Primarily copper was mined, but during the 18th century cobalt was of interest for some time.
 Silver is also found in the ores, so there is a so-called Silberschacht (silver shaft), but mining for silver was not profitable.
 The ores were so-called leaching ores and were processed in a leaching plant.
 It is quite unusual that in the last periods of operation, mining was mainly done in opencast.
 The tour shows several hundred metres of galleries, as well as large underground and surface excavations.
 It is easy to distinguish neatly chiseled areas from the Middle Ages from those blasted out with explosives in the last mining phase.

 Only 50 m away on the other side of the valley is the entrance of the Grube Maria (Maria mine).
 This is a rather traditional show mine that can only be visited as part of a guided tour.
 In the 1770s, the postman Franz Didier from Kaiserslautern had prospecting carried out for iron ores.
 He actually discovered the southern end of the Langenthal iron ore veins.
 In 1775, he applied for permission to mine to the responsible Imperial Austrian authority.
 He received the permit in the same year and had a 30 m deep shaft sunk.
-Obviously, the yield was not as expected and the work was quickly stopped again.
-It was not until 1902 that another attempt was made and the mining engineer Salentiny was again granted a concession for the mine field, which was now called Maria.
+The yield was not as expected and the work was quickly stopped again.
+It was not until 1902 that another attempt was made and the mining engineer Salentiny was again granted a concession for the mining district, which was now called Maria.
 The Maria field was taken over by the Gewerkschaft Hochfels (Hochfels mining union), which reopened the old shaft, but without success.
 The new owner, the Stahlwerk Becker (Becker steelworks) from Wittlich, made another attempt in 1921, which was discontinued in 1923.
 This was the end of mining.
 The last mining activities took place in 1941 though, a side passage of the lower gallery was extended to become an explosives magazine.
 Obviously related to World War II.
 Over the next 60 years, the shaft was backfilled with slope debris, excavated again in 2000 and opened as a show mine in 2006.

 Another mine, the Katharina mine, is located northwest of the Imsbach, about 600 m from the hikers' car park at the end of Bergschmiedestraße.
 It is also a stop on the two copper trails.
 Katharina mine is a Pinge (open pit) where a deposit was mined and a deep crevice was left.
 It cannot be entered, but there are viewing points.
 This is probably the most spectacular stop on the various mining history trails around Imsbach.
 There is an iron trail and two copper trails, as well as a number of other hiking trails.